 This allows you to view, create and edit legal pages from the admin area …

-The plugin gives you the option of creating legal pages for different types of websites, such as business websites with products, review websites, AdSense sites, etc …
+The plugin gives you the option to create legal pages for different types of websites, such as business websites, affiliate sites, AdSense sites, etc …

-(WP Legal Pages Plugin For WordPress – Type of Site menu)
+(WordPress Legal Pages Plugin – Type of Site menu)

-You can also choose from several pre-written legal templates …
+You can also select from various pre-written legal templates …

 Legal page templates include: